practicaldsc/study/problems/disc07/dsc40a-fa21-midterm-q01.md

 <!-- <i>Source: [Fall 2021 Midterm](../fa21-midterm/index.html), Problem 1</i> -->

-King Triton just made an Instagram account and has been keeping track of the number of likes his posts have received so far.
+Biff the Wolverine just made an Instagram account and has been keeping track of the number of likes his posts have received so far.

 His first 7 posts have received a mean of 16 likes; the specific like